 A HEART REFOCUS:

-Our tears have a ‘voice’.
-Sometimes, in the presence of God, there are just no words- all you can do is weep, whether from repentance, joy, or because you simply can’t find words and your heart is so full.
+Crying and weeping are natural, God given responses and God sees our tears and is moved with compassion for us.
+Our tears have a ‘voice.’
+Sometimes, in the presence of God, there are just no words — all you can do is weep, whether from sadness, repentance or joy.
+Or because you simply can’t find words and your heart is so full that it overflows in tears.

 Our tears are very precious to God.
-Psalm 56:8
+Psalm 56 says:

 GOD OUR HOPE!